mattiaferrarini/Selfie/README.md

 ## Project Structure

 The project is divided into 2 main parts: the frontend and the backend.
-The frontend is built using Vue.js and vanilla javascript, while the backend is built using Node.js.
+The frontend is built using Vue.js and vanilla JavaScript, while the backend is built using Node.js.

 ### Frontend

-The main part of the frontend is built using Vue.js.
+The main part of the frontend is built using Vue.js with Typescript.
 The frontend is responsible for the user interface of the website.
-It is responsible for rendering the pages, handling user interactions and making requests to the backend.
-A part of the frontend (the project one) is built using only vanilla javascript and HTML Components.
+It is responsible for rendering the pages, handling user interactions, and making requests to the backend.
+A part of the frontend (the project one) is built using only vanilla JavaScript and HTML Components.

 #### Folder Structure